ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 ##### Conclusion

-Many parts of your website **will probably break** when you csp for the first time.
+Many parts of your website **will probably break** when you CSP for the first time.
 So, start using it as early as possible!

 ****